JeffMusgrave/jeff-musgrave-portfolio/jm-react-site/src/data/markdown/video/01-StyleTransfer.md

-## Machine Learning Style Transfer
+# Visuals from a Neural Net

-Here is a video reel of some live action videos I shot, and transformed into an animated, “rotoscoped” style.
-To achieve this, I utilized a machine learning method known as style transfer.
-The result can be surreal, painterly visuals.
-This project involved:
+Here is a reel of some live action videos I shot.
+After shooting the videos, I employed specialized machine learning technology to create an animated, “rotoscoped” appearance.
+This "style transfer" technique makes these videos look surreal and painterly.
+My work in this project involved:

 - storyboarding,
 - filming,